P0L3NARUBA/UniversalSynSaveInstance/README.md

 - noscripts=*bool* (true, false)
   - This will only save the map and not the scripts.
 - usekonstantdecompiler=*bool* (true, false)
-  - This will use the Konstant Decompiler for Scripts (Recommended)
+  - Use the Konstant Decompiler for Scripts (Recommended)
+- RemovePlayerCharacters=*bool* (true, false)
+  - Ignore the characters in the game.
 - **Coming soon...**